Upcoming Deadlines & Events

 The SIPS 2014 survey responses requested more tools to help scientists communicate with policy makers.
 AGU Public Affairs has many tools available, such as the Policy Action Center, where you can contact a policy maker on a specific action, and tool kits, which provide resources on effective ways to communicate.
 AGU with other science organizations will host Congressional Visits Days in Washington, D.C., in the spring and fall.
 This is a chance to visit with congressional legislators and staff with other scientists and engineers.

-Noteable Member Accomplishments
+Notable Member Accomplishments

 Outstanding Student Paper Awards for AGU 2016 Fall Meeting